Anish-100/rbfsnvidiarag/README.md

-# Creating Multimodal AI Agent for Enhanced Content Understanding
+# Multimodal RAG Chatbot for Cloud native software

 ## Overview

-This Streamlit application implements a Multimodal Retrieval-Augmented Generation (RAG) system.
-It processes various types of documents including text files, PDFs, PowerPoint presentations, and images.
-The app leverages Large Language Models and Vision Language Models to extract and index information from these documents, allowing users to query the processed data through an interactive chat interface.
+Using Streamlit application and NVIDIA 's framework this chatbot implements a Multimodal Retrieval-Augmented Generation (RAG) system.
+It processes different types of documents like   PDFs, PowerPoint presentations, and images.
+The app leverages Large Language Models and Vision Language adaptersto extract and index information from these documents, allowing users to query the processed data through an interactive chat interface.

 The system utilizes LlamaIndex for efficient indexing and retrieval of information, NIM microservices for high-performance inference capabilities, and Milvus as a vector database for efficient storage and retrieval of embedding vectors.
 This combination of technologies enables the application to handle complex multimodal data, perform advanced queries, and deliver rapid, context-aware responses to user inquiries.